chijioke-ibekwe/raven/README.md

        set as `sendgrid`.
 NB: For this to work, you need to also provide your credentials for the `sendgrid` provider.
      - Second option is by storing your email templates on the file system as blade templates.
 The `template_source` in this case should be set as `file` and the directory of the templates should be provided on the `template_directory`.
-       (This option is not currently available, but will be provided soon).
+       (This option is not currently available, but will be in the near future).
    - The `customizations` array allows you to customize your email parameters, and optionally your `queue_name` (not queue connection) for queueing your notifications.
 If a queue name is not provided, the default queue will be used.
    - The `api` array allows you to customize the provided API routes.

 4. After the migrations have been run successfully, you can then proceed to add notification contexts to the database.
-   To do this, simply create a migration file similar to the ones below:
+   To do this, simply create and run migration files similar to the ones below:
    - Email Notification Context
     ```php
     <?php